libretro/RetroArch/README.md

 # Compiling and installing

 <b>Linux/Unix</b><br/>
-As most packages, SSNES is built using the standard <tt>./configure && make && make install</tt>
+As most packages, RetroArch is built using the standard <tt>./configure && make && make install</tt>
 Do note that the build system is not autotools based, but resembles it.

 Notable options for ./configure: